 How to Join

-Come to our meeting every Monday night at 5:30 p.m. at Coral Academy Sandy Ridge Campus, 1051 Sandy Ridge, Henderson, NV 89052.
+Visit our squadron meeting on Monday nights at 5:30 p.m.
+We are located at Coral Academy Sandy Ridge Campus, 1051 Sandy Ridge, Henderson, NV 89052.

 The local CAP squadron will give you a membership application or provide you with the information on how to apply online.